 Outspoken, Hodge passionately professed her innocence.
 “People say that I got paid for this, man, that’s (expletive).
 I’m not the only elected official that has given a letter to developers putting projects in their districts.
 I guess what really tied me in is not only had I given a letter, I was living in one of his affordable apartments.”

-In August 2008, Rep. Hodge’s attorneys petitioned the federal district court in Dallas to ...
+In August 2008, Rep. Hodge’s attorneys petitioned the federal district court in Dallas to try her separately from ...

 For 14 years, Texas State Rep. Terri Hodge (D-Dallas) was a staunch defender of minorities and prisoners’ rights in the Texas legislature.
 On October 1, 2007, federal prosecutors indicted Hodge on 14 counts of corruption including bribery, fraud and conspiracy.
 The indictment created a firestorm of controversy.